sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/3_ViralAnalysis/README.md

 I ran 4 samples A-D; it actually only used 7-33 GB 32-cores (60-70%) for 30min-2h30min.
 SO I cancled the other jobs before they ran and altered their specs.

 ### Step 4: QC of Phage Contigs
+Note: I tried to just do steps 1 and 2 initially but only kept a small amount of viral reads.

-In the past I would use three methods for detecting phage contigs from my assembled contigs.
+I will use three methods for detecting phage contigs from my assembled contigs.
-1. Tool-based (VIBRANT or VIRSorter)
+1. Size-select, remove smaller than 5kb contigs
+2. Tool-based (VIRSorter)
-2. Presence of viral protien homologs
+3. Presence of viral protien homologs
-3. Match to phage-databases
+4. Match to phage-databases (e.g. GVD, from Sullivan Lab)

 Seperately assembled contigs also have the extra step of removing redundant contigs.